cesarvr/Spring-Boot/README.md

 ## Sleuth/Zipkin Instrumentation

 This project also includes [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) which is a framework to implement distributed tracing in a transparent way to the user.
-Sleuth also support multiple adapters and one of which is [Zipkin](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L69-L72) adapter which send the traces to the central server as we are going to see below.
+Sleuth also support multiple adapters and one of which is the [Zipkin](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L69-L72) adapter which send the traces to a central server.

+To respond to the question of *who-is-call-who* in your cluster you will need of some tools to help you make your services

 #### Configuration